Raoul Bhaneja: Early life and studies

 Bhaneja was born in Manchester.
-His father is an Indian Sindhi and mother is Irish.
-A graduate of The National Theatre School of Canada and Ottawa's Canterbury High School's Arts Canterbury programme for drama.
+His father is an Indian Sindhi, and his mother is Irish.
+He is a graduate of The National Theatre School of Canada and Ottawa's Canterbury High School's Arts Canterbury programme for drama.

 Career

 Raoul Bhaneja has appeared in more than a hundred and twenty different film and television projects in addition to a long list of theatre productions.

 His first job in television was in the first season of the 1996 cutting edge comedy The Newsroom, directed by Ken Finkleman for CBC.
 He was one of the stars of the television series Train 48, which produced over 300 episodes in two years and was broadcast on Global.